hmxmilohax/rb3-pc/pages/english/instruments/guitars/ps2-gh-sg.md

 **Map** the following:

 * May need "Filter Noise" to bind correctly, depending on your luck.
 Sometimes the adapter is flooded by D-Pad presses.
-* Tilt can be set up but it is very complicated.
+* Tilt can be set up but it is very complicated and will take up the Select button.
 You will have have to mess with "Filter Noise" until it catches the tilt accelerometer.
-It's suggested to not bother with this and not tilt.
+It's suggested to not bother with this and not use tilt.
 	* To bind multiple buttons to one RPCS3 button, hold Shift then click on the RPCS3 button you want to assign multiple buttons to.

 | **RPCS3**          | **Controller** |